Chronic Recurrent Multifocal Osteomyelitis (CRMO) Program

 - We offer a full range of treatments and care for your child based on how severe their CRMO is and what other conditions they have.

-- Options include nonsteroidal anti-inflammatory drugs (NSAIDs) and stronger treatments such as disease-modifying antirheumatic drugs (DMARDs), biologic medications and bisphosphonates (bis-FAHS-feh-nates).
-As part of a world-class academic children’s hospital, we have access to experts in many fields of medicine.
-As needed, we refer your child to specialists in treating the bones, skin, digestive system and pain.
+- As part of a world-class academic children’s hospital, we have access to experts in many fields of medicine.
+If needed, we may refer your child to specialists in treating other conditions seen at the same time with CRMO such as doctors that treat bones (orthopedists and physical therapists), skin (dermatologists), the digestive system (gastroenterologists) and pain (pain medicine).

 - Yongdong Zhao, director of our program, started the CHOIR registry to share information about the course of the disease and children’s response to treatments.
-Ongoing studies will help us decide when children can take less medicine without risking bone damage or a return of symptoms.
+Ongoing studies will help us better understand when children can take less medicine without risking bone damage or a return of symptoms.

-- We have created a biological sample bank, including blood, urine and DNA, to study the causes of CRMO and potential disease biomarkers.
+- We have also created a biological sample bank, including blood, urine and DNA, to study the potential causes of CRMO and discover disease biomarkers.

-- Dr. Zhao is studying the use of special heat-sensing cameras (infrared) to monitor the disease by looking at skin temperature.
+- Dr. Zhao is studying the use of special heat-sensing (infrared) cameras to see if the images generated allow rheumatologists to look at skin temperature to monitor CRMO disease activity.

 - From first visit to follow-up, our team will work with you to provide seamless care.